 The conversion to a smoke-free environment involved developing materials for patients and visitors about the initiative; developing physician protocols for patients who smoke; reimbursing employees for smoking cessation classes; and offering smoking-cessation pharmaceutical benefits to employees covered by an SSM medical plan.
 SSM offers employees who declare they are tobacco-free a taxable $60 reimbursement annually provided they are participants in SSM's health-care medical plans.

-"As a health-care organization, we firmly believe that we must offer the healthiest environment possible for our patients, employees and visitors," Sister Mary Jean Ryan, FSM, SSM Health Care Chair/CEO said in announcing the initiative.
+"As a health-care organization, we firmly believe that we must offer the healthiest environment possible for our patients, employees and visitors," Sister Mary Jean Ryan, FSM, former SSM Health Care Chair/CEO said in announcing the initiative.

 Effective July 1, 2011, SSM implemented a tobacco-free hiring policy at all SSM facilities in Missouri.

 "As a health-care provider, we need to take a leadership role on these major public health issues," Sister Mary Jean said in 2011.
 "Not hiring tobacco users is a first step toward creating a healthier workforce, and mandatory flu vaccinations will help protect our patients, our colleagues and their families."